Project-YXKJ/SilverStarSCS.Docs/docs/function/wiper.rst

 Thread wiper
 ============

-The thread wiper function runs after the cutting procedure.
+Set `A 08`_` to 1 to enable the thread wiper function.

-When thread cutter is completed and the time set by **T03** is delayed, the wiper will switch on, it will switch off after the time set by **T04**.
+When thread cutter is completed and the time set by `T 03`_ is delayed, the wiper will switch on, it will switch off after the time set by `T 04`_.

 Parameter List
 ==============